ansible-lockdown/RHEL7-STIG/doc/source/deviations.rst

-Deviations from the Security Technical Implementation Guide (STIG)
+Control Deviations
 ==================================================================

-The ansible-hardening role deviates from some of the STIG's requirements when a security control could cause significant issues with production systems.
-The role classifies each control into an implementation status and provides notes on why a certain control is skipped or altered.
+The role deviates from some of the STIG's requirements when a security control could cause significant issues with production systems or when an item can't be realistically implemented via automation.
+The role classifies each control into an implementation status and provides notes on why a certain control is skipped, altered, or only reports a status.

 The following provides a brief overview of each implementation status: